Davenchy/pc-remote/README.md

 # PC-Remote

-- Control your Linux Machine from anywhere inside LAN.
+- Control your Linux Machine from anywhere.

 ## Build